OFTEIN-NET/OFTEIN-Plus/README.md

 Professor, School of Information & Communications, GIST, Gwangju, KOREA.<br>
 APAN Technology Area Director (2014~) & APAN Cloud WG Co-Chair (2014~)<br>

+## Project Members

+Please go to [Member](../Members/README.md) Page to see the list of participating Collaborators for OF@TEIN+ Project.